 The good news is that a traditional doorman isn’t your only option.
 There’s an alternative: the remote doorman.

-A remote doorman is an effective way to reduce operating costs, maintain building security, and manage property access for deliveries and visitors.
+A remote doorman effectively reduces operating costs, maintains building security, and manages property access for deliveries and visitors.
 But what is a virtual doorman, and how does it work?
-Read on to learn more about virtual doorman systems, how much they cost, and what your options are.
+Read on to learn more about virtual doorman systems, how much they cost, and your options.

 In this post, we cover: